-Number of Shipments Mode of Transportation Destination 0 •
+Number of Shipments Mode of Transportation Destination 0

-- NOTE 1: Some of this waste was shipped to licensed waste processors for processing and/or volume reduction.
+NOTE 1: Some of this waste was shipped to licensed waste processors for processing and/or volume reduction.
 Therefore, this volume is not representative of the actual volume buried.
-The total volume buried for this reporting period is 1.82E+01 m3. - NOTE 2: Some DAW was shipped to licensed waste processors for processing and/or volume reduction.
+The total volume buried for this reporting period is 3.02E+00 m3.
+Burial volume by Erwin Resin Solutions is indeterminable due to mixing of Surry waste with other generators waste.

+NOTE 2: Some DAW was shipped to licensed waste processors for processing and/or volume reduction.
 Therefore, this volume is not representative of the actual volume buried.
-The total volume buried for this reporting period is 8.64E+01 m3. - NOTE 3: This waste was shipped to a licensed waste processor for processing and/or volume reduction.
-Therefore, this volume is not representative of the actual volume buried.
-The total volume buried for this reporting period is 9.92E-01 m3.
+The total volume buried for this reporting period is 1.70E+02 m3.

+NOTE 3: This waste was shipped to a licensed waste processor for processing and/or volume reduction.
+The actual volume buried is indeterminable.
+It is conservatively assumed that 2.80E-01 m3 was buried this reporting period.